MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ## Microsoft Authentication Library (MSAL)

-The Kusto [client libraries](../api/client-libraries.md) use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire Azure AD tokens for communicating with Azure Data Explorer.
+To access Azure Data Explorer programmatically, we recommend using the Kusto [client libraries](../api/client-libraries.md).
+The Kusto client libraries use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire Azure AD tokens for communicating with Azure Data Explorer.
 Throughout the process of acquiring a token, the client needs to provide the following information:

 * The [resource](#how-to-specify-the-resource) or cluster URI.
 * The [Azure AD tenant ID](#how-to-specify-the-azure-ad-tenant-id)